TNTwise/REAL-Video-Enhancer-BETA/README.md

-# REAL-Video-Enhancer-Nighly
+# REAL-Video-Enhancer-BETA
-Nightly builds of REAL-Video-Enhancer
+BETA builds of REAL-Video-Enhancer